-- 1. The works hereby permitted shall be commenced no later than the expiration of three years from the date of this consent. - 2.
-Consent shall not be issued until a suitable legal agreement has been concluded to make a financial contribution to Children and Families to alleviate accommodation pressures in the local catchment area.

-The legal agreement should be concluded within 6 months of the date of this notice.
-If not concluded within that 6 month period, a report will be put to committee with a likely recommendation that the application be refused.

-- 3. No development shall take place on the site until a 'Notice of Initiation of Development' has been submitted to the Council stating the intended date on which the development is to commence.
+- Consent shall not be issued until a suitable legal agreement has been concluded to make a financial contribution to Children and Families to alleviate accommodation pressures in the local catchment area. - The legal agreement should be concluded within 6 months of the date of this notice.
+If not concluded within that 6 month period, a report will be put to committee with a likely recommendation that the application be refused. - 2.
+The development hereby permitted shall be commenced no later than the expiration of three years from the date of this consent. - No development shall take place on the site until a 'Notice of Initiation of Development' has been submitted to the Council stating the intended date on which the development is to commence.
 Failure to do so constitutes a breach of planning control, under Section 123(1) of the Town and Country Planning (Scotland) Act 1997. - 4.
-As soon as practicable upon the completion of the development of the site, as authorised in the associated grant of permission, a 'Notice of Completion of Development' must be given, in writing to the Council. - 1) Car parking for the proposed development to be provided generally in accordance with the approved planning drawings;
+As soon as practicable upon the completion of the development of the site, as authorised in the associated grant of permission, a 'Notice of Completion of Development' must be given, in writing to the Council. - 5.
+Parking provision for Electric Vehicles should be considered for this development.
+That is, charging facilities or the ducting and infrastructure to allow electric vehicles to be readily accommodated in the future.